giladnavot/cibuildwheel/.swm/introduction-to-platform-support.6omo4d9a.sw.md

 # Platform Configuration

-This is the `build-platforms.toml` file which contains the configurations for each platform.
+This is the <SwmPath>[cibuildwheel/resources/build-platforms.toml](/cibuildwheel/resources/build-platforms.toml)</SwmPath> file which contains the configurations for each platform.
 Each platform has a list of Python configurations, specifying the Python versions and architectures supported.
 For example, for Linux, it supports Python versions from 3.6 to 3.13 on various architectures like x86_64, i686, aarch64, ppc64le, and s390x.

 ```toml
 [linux]